Gimme some zzz’s: Perimenopause and Sleep

 One of the most common changes in perimenopause is in how women sleep (or don’t, rather).
-I regularly hear from patients that they struggle and the struggles vary from difficulty getting to sleep, to sleeping lighter in general to waking at 3am every night unable to get back to sleep.
+I regularly hear from patients that they struggle and the struggles vary from difficulty getting to sleep, to sleeping lighter in general to waking at 3 am every night unable to get back to sleep.
 Many perimenopausal women suffer from the consequences of poor sleep including fatigue and irritability, which lead to poor lifestyle choices (i.e. drinking more caffeine and eating more sugar to perk yourself up) which can aggravate mood and worsen anxiety and depression, which affect sleep…it’s a vicious cycle that can be very difficult to get out of.

-Where to start?
+Where to Start?

 Stress reduction.
 Perimenopausal women are under a tremendous amount of stress.
 We have children, spouses, aging parents, pets, careers and/or stressful jobs all requiring our attention and care.
 It is very easy to focus on the needs of the important people in our lives and not our own.
 Our cups overfloweth.

-Create boundaries to protect your valuable time: say NO more often (and not just to your kids and spouse/partner), leave work by 6 and don’t check your work email until the next morning and dedicate a moment to yourself each day, for self-care.
+Create boundaries to protect your valuable time: say NO more often (and not just to your kids and spouse/partner), leave work by 6, and don’t check your work email until the next morning, and dedicate a moment to yourself each day, for self-care.
 This could be as much or as little time as you want, but I challenge you to carve out 30 minutes EACH day to bring the focus back to you.

-• Meditation: I see and feel the biggest eye-roll when I talk to patients about this one, but you get the biggest bang-for-your-buck here.
+• Meditation: I see and feel the biggest eye-roll when I talk to patients about this one, but you get the biggest bang for your buck here.
 Most people think you have to sit in silence for an hour every day in order for it “to work”, but good news!
 Only 12 minutes a day and your body begins to reap the benefit of meditation.
-There are many apps and You Tube channels dedicated to this.
+There are many apps and YouTube channels dedicated to this.
 I use the app Calm.com, but have also enjoyed Stop, Breathe and Think and Head Space.
 Each of these sites and apps offer guided meditations that are as short as 2 minutes, so you have no excuse!
 Try one at bedtime and again in the night if/when you wake.

-• Journaling: Get those thoughts and lists out of your mind at bedtime and on to paper.
+• Journaling: Get those thoughts and lists out of your mind at bedtime and onto paper.
 Tell your brain that you’ll come back to the list the next day.

-• Time with girlfriends: hash things out, get things off your chest, find out what they are struggling with (I bet it’s the same stuff you are!), get ideas about problem solving, see what your friends are doing to cope day-to-day.
+• Time with girlfriends: hash things out, get things off your chest, find out what they are struggling with (I bet it’s the same stuff you are!), get ideas about problem-solving, and see what your friends are doing to cope day-to-day.
 Our women friends are VITAL parts of healthy aging and stress release and these are probably the first relationships to be pushed back when we are busy and need them the most.
 Make it at least a monthly event to get together with your lady friends.
 Your soul will thank you for it.

 FRIEND: ARE YOU GETTING ENOUGH SLEEP?